-PPC Management is the process of hiring an agency or sole trader to manage your paid search (PPC/pay per click) advertising on a month to month basis.
-Typically, you will front the PPC advertising spend and pay the manager a fixed fee to manage your account.
+PPC Management is the process of hiring an agency or AdWords certified individual to manage your paid search (PPC/pay per click) advertising on a month to month basis.
+Typically, you will front the PPC advertising budget and pay the manager a fixed fee to manage your account to attract new business.
 Other payment methods include: per qualified lead (meaning you pay for each lead that gets qualified over the phone and turns into a sale), profit share (usually a percentage of monthly campaign profits) or a fixed management fee which is the most desirable as it offers flexibility and scalability as your business grows.

 A PPC advertising campaign is how you drive traffic to your businesses website.
 Organised into themed keyword groups your PPC campaign enables your business to target search engine traffic in a bid to get users clicking through to your website.A PPC campaign is made up of: keywords, text adverts, display adverts, audience remarketing, advert extensions, location targeting and demographic targeting.For example: if your business offers building services, you would have a PPC campaign called 'Builders - Location'.
 Within this campaign, you would target search terms like 'builders in Suffolk' to attract the right sort of customers to your business.

-Website or search engine optimisation (SEO) is the process of increasing the visibility, features and position of your website on search engines like Google and Bing.
+Search engine optimisation (SEO) is the process of increasing the visibility and position that your website appears on search engines like Google and Bing.
 SEO results are listed below Google's paid adverts which are listed at the top of the page.

-The easiest way to check this is to search for your brand or website name in Google and see if you appear on the first results page.
+The easiest way to check this is to search for your brand or website name in Google and see if you appear at the top of the search results page.
 If you can't find your site, try searching for the service you would look for and see if you appear then as well.
-If you don't appear there may be underlying problems with your site optimisations that are preventing you from being listed on Google.
+If you don't appear there may be underlying problems with your on-page optimisations that are preventing you from being listed on Google.